Overview

 Applications for MSc Geographical Information Science are very competitive.
 Due to the high demand for the programme we may not be able to offer places to all applicants who have the entry qualifications that we require.
 If we are unable to consider you for an offer you may be placed on a waiting list.
 Candidates on a waiting list will only be considered for an offer if places become available.

-Please note, the course may reach capacity before the official closing date of 31st of August, so all students are advised to apply as soon as possible.
+Please note, the course may reach capacity before the official closing date, so all students are advised to apply as soon as possible.

 Returning to education